Cycle race marshal: 'How did car miss?'

 A car for the Astana race team narrowly missed him as it went over the traffic island he was standing on.

-Mr Sullivan was unhurt and said he did not want the crash to "tarnish the the Tour de Yorkshire".
+Mr Sullivan was unhurt and said he did not want the crash to "tarnish the Tour de Yorkshire".

 'Not a scratch'